armossa/CC_Drought-index/README.md

-# CC_Drought-index
+# Read me
-Practice reproducible research while studying the state of drought around the globe
+A repository for a project to ractice reproducible research while studying the state of drought around the globe